Beacons

 Power: 10 watts

-Antenna: Slot antenna at 16m AGL
+Antenna: Slot antenna at 13m AGL, horizontally polarised

 Modulation: FSK CW